Cloud4Wi-Create/my-apps-tutorial/README.md

    * **App Management**
        * **App Visibility** - Allows Venue owners to configure their respective venues, or only allow Tenant level users to configure the app.
+           * I set this to "Tenant" for the sake of the KISS principle (Keep it Stupid Simple).
+           This can always be changed later as your app evolves.
        * **Enable Pre-Authentication Mode** - This allows the app to be triggered before it is authenticated by the wi-fi hotspot.
    * **App Endpoints**